My Oxford Year with Julia Whelan | Oxford, England

 • No luggage assistance will be provided, so be prepared to carry your bags yourself.
 Including, if necessary, up a couple flights of stairs.

-* If you’re interested in a payment plan, Klarna is an available option upon checkout, but it is only available for orders originating from the US.
+* If you’re interested in a payment plan, Klarna is an available option upon checkout, but it is only for orders originating from the US.

 Meeting up: